Frequently Asked Questions About Float Tanks & Floatation Therapy

 Nope.
 We encourage children to float.
 Ours do.
 Though they may lack some of the mental discipline for more meditative floating, the physical benefits of floating, easing away tension in the body, are as useful to children as they are to adults.

 Similarly, there is no upper age limit on floating.
 If you’re “elderly”, you’ll experience all the same benefits, and enjoy some respite from those nagging aches and pains that perhaps seem a bit more persistent as things slow down for you.
+You do, however, need to be physically stable and able to get in and out of the tank safely, which involves passing over a doorway threshold two feet high and into highly saline water, which can be slightly slippery.

 Yes!
 We typically play music for the first 5-10 minutes and the last 5-10 minutes of a float.
 The music at the end is your “wake up call”, your way of knowing that the float is over.
 This is to enable you to not have to worry about time while you’re floating; we’ll take care of that concern for you!